puppe1990/TinyNotePad/README.md

 # TinyNotePad

-TinyNotePad build with HTML,CSS and Javascript.
+TinyNotePad build with HTML,CSS and Javascript saving in txt.

 Copy and paste on your browser: